markjprice/cs13net9/docs/errata/improvements.md

     ```

 On page 720, after Step 11, I will warn about a specific exception: The `InvalidOperationException: The service collection cannot be modified because it is read-only.` exception occurs if you try to register a depedency service *after* you have called `Build`.
 To fix it, move the service registration *before* you call `Build`.

+# Page 714 - Using Bootstrap icons

+> Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue on September 18, 2025 in the Discord channel for this book.

+In Step 3, I wrote, "In the **Filter Icons** box, enter `globe`, and note that six globe icons are found."
+There are now ten globe icons and this is likely to change over time.
+In the next edition, I will say, "multiple" instead of "six".

 # Page 733 - Building web services using ASP.NET Core